 - Inappropriate behaviour, e.g. causing disruption or failing to comply with an invigilator’s instructions, during examinations.

 - Bringing the name of the college into disrepute.

 - Failure to attend or improve attendance once actioned in a satisfactory time scale may result in being withdrawn from their course

 - Not attending a sufficient amount of guided learning hours

-- Failure to commit to their course, meet attendance and behaviour requirements in the first 6 weeks of programme
+- Failure to commit to all elements of your study programme such as English and maths and meet attendance and behaviour requirements in the first 6 weeks of programme to all elements

 Disciplinary action will be taken in any of the above situations and is taken seriously by the college.

-The possible outcomes of the disciplinary process could include; no further action being taken, being put onto a report system to allow their behaviour and performance to be monitored or exclusion from their programme of study.
+The possible outcomes of the suspension meeting could include; no further action being taken, being put onto a report system to allow behaviour and performance to be monitored or exclusion from the programme of study.

-Failure to attend their disciplinary hearing may result in the hearing taking place in their absence.
+Failure to attend a suspension meeting may result in the hearing taking place in your absence.
 The outcome of a suspension meeting will be communicated to learners 5 working days following the meeting date.

 Please note that they have the right to appeal any disciplinary action that is taken, at any stage of the process.
 An appeal should be addressed in writing to the Head of Safeguarding, London College of Beauty Therapy, Ramillies House, 1-2 Ramillies Street, London, W1F 7LN, or alternatively email firstname.lastname@example.org